LeonMskRu/arti-mirror/doc/dev/notes/hss-migrate-sketch.md

 configured in the `<ARTI_CONFIG>`, under the `[storage.keystore.ctor.services.<HS_NICK>]` section.

-`<TARGET_KEYSTORE_ID>` could represent either a configured or a non-configured keystore.
+`<TARGET_KEYSTORE_ID>` should be the keystore ID of one of the keystores configured in Arti's TOML config.
+By default, `TARGET_KEYSTORE_ID` is set to `arti` (Arti's default, native primary keystore).
+If the user specifies a keystore ID not associated with any of the configured keystores, the output will provide instructions on how to include it in the configuration file, such as: `Add this line to your configuration file: <LINE>`.

-If the keystore doesn't exist, a new one could be created.
-In that case, the output would provide instructions on how to include it in the configuration file, such as: `Add this line to your configuration file: <LINE>`.
+> Note: the keystore ID of Arti's primary keystore is currently hard-coded to "arti", and is not configurable (#1106).
+Until #1106 is addressed, users won't have any use for the `--to` flag (it only exists for future-proofing reasons)

 If the keystore already exists, its behavior could be controlled by an additional flag:
 `force`/`batch`.
 This would determine whether the existing keys should be overwritten.